criteo/AFK/README.md

 ## Global design

 Our approach to automation is opinionated.
-There are tons of ways of doing network configuration, and choices have to be made at some points.
+There are tons of ways of doing network configuration, and choices must made.

            ┌──────────────┐     ┌────────────────────┐
            │ Network CMDB │     │ Other data sources │